mmistakes/minimal-mistakes/_posts/2013-05-22-markup-more-images.md

 ---
-title: "A Post with Images"
+title: "Markup: Another Post With Images"
 excerpt: "Examples and code for displaying images in posts."
-tags: [sample post, images, test]
+tags:
+  - sample post
+  - images
+  - test
 ---

 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.